"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 "Months later, after focusing on my body instead of sitting around trapped in my head, things are much clearer.
 Everything seems more manageable."

-The body.
-Not the mind.
-For a One trapped in the inner courtroom, the body becomes the exit.
-Not because it silences the critic, but because it gives the critic something physical and concrete to work with (reps, sets, weight on the bar) instead of the unanswerable question of whether you're good enough as a person.
+For a One trapped in the inner courtroom, the body becomes the exit door.
+The critic doesn't go quiet.
+It just gets something physical to grade — reps, sets, weight on the bar — instead of the unanswerable question of whether you're good enough as a person.

 How BrainQUICKEN Burned Out the Reformer